samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 **IP:** Open to further discussion about best IP options.

 <a name="created-by"></a>
-##### This website was created by the following students as part of the Professional Computing (CITS3200) assignment.
+##### This web app was created by the following students as part of the Professional Computing (CITS3200) assignment.
 | Student       | Student No |
 |---------------|-----------:|
 | Samuel Lewis  |  23366527  |